PabloTToledano/AES-TLS-Oracle/README.md

 Oracle based attack for TLS-AES
 # Run instructions

-You will need to provided your own oracle URIs.
+You will need to supply your own oracle URIs.

 AES Oracle Padding attack